captain-majid/CoachAI/README.md

 - The # of idle of idle fighting units (only non-worker units that canAttackMove: HT, Siege-Mode Tank, Lurker cannot, Medics can !).
 - The # of all killed enemies during the game.
 - The # of all current enemies, their supplies, Minerals/Gas, upgrades, in-progress things and you can even see the enemies while they move in the dark/fog. (this works in multiplayer, beware !)
-- MacroLog: Logs all build/train/upgrade actions and its time during the game.
+- MacroLog: Logs all build/train/upgrade actions and its time during the game (Tech/Upgrade logged only when its finished, unlike the reply Bo recorder).
 - Hotkeys tracker/counter: Tracks how much you press a specific hotkey.
 - The total time of WorkersCut and the number of lost workers due to that.
 - WorkersCut log (only 2+ seconds cut is calculated): to see when exactly in the game you've stopped making workers and for how long (I personally record my screen to see what I was doing, because replay is not always an option).